programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/_index.en.md

 | Catalogue     | String                   | as file |
 | File-List     | Sequence of Strings      | not set = `null` = empty list |
 |               |                          | each file is absolute or relative to the YAML file in which it is defined, i.e. a list can contain files with different relative paths |

+Variables are structured in maps, but a general map is not a valid type for a variable.

 ## replacements